How Long Do You Leave Fish In A Bag In The Tank?

 Similar to the fish bag float method, start by floating the sealed bag in the aquarium to equalize the temperature.

-See also Which Tropical Fish Are Easiest To Breed?
+See also Are Tropical Fish Easy To Maintain?

 Step 2: Set up the drip line